Tanzania fuel tanker blast kills 60

 Morogoro governor Stephen Kebwe said the bodies of 60 victims were at the morgue of the local hospital, where more than 70 people were also being treated for injuries.

-He warned that the toll could rise with victims possibly trapped under the truck.
+He warned that the toll could rise with victims possibly trapped under the truck, which footage showed engulfed in fierce flames and huge clouds of black smoke.

-Regional police chief Willbrod Mtafungwa told reporters there was a "huge explosion" after the vehicle overturned.

-Witnesses told AFP by telephone they could see charred remains of motorcycle taxis and trees scorched by the power of the explosion.
+Charred bodies and the burnt-out remains of motorcycle taxis could be seen scattered on the ground among scorched trees.

-Mtafungwa said the dead were mainly drivers of the taxis known as "boda-boda" and local residents flocking to the scene for the fuel after the crash.
+Regional police chief Wilbrod Mtafungwa described a huge explosion” and said the dead were mainly drivers of the taxis known as “boda-boda” and locals who flocked to the scene for the fuel.

-A video posted on social media showed dozens of people busy trying to recover fuel in yellow jerricans.
+A video posted on social media showed dozens of people carrying yellow jerricans around the truck.

+The tragedy has also triggered an outpouring of grief across the country, with prominent figures including President John Magufuli and ordinary citizens sending messages of condolences.
+Magufuli also called for people to stop the dangerous practice of stealing fuel in such a way, something that is common in many poor parts of Africa.

+“The Morogoro region had never experienced a disaster of such magnitude,” Governor Kebwe told reporters at the scene in Msamvu, which lies about 200 kilometres west of Dar es Salaam.

+He said the explosion was triggered when a man tried to pull out the truck’s battery.

+“We arrived at the scene with two neighbours just after the truck was overturned.
+While some good Samaritans were trying to get the driver and the other two people out of the truck, others were jostling each other, equipped with jerricans, to collect petrol,” teacher January Michael told AFP.

-MOROGORO, Tanzania: At least 60 people perished in Tanzania on Saturday when a fuel tanker overturned and then exploded as people rushed to syphon off leaking fuel.
+MOROGORO, Tanzania: At least 60 people perished in Tanzania on Saturday when a fuel tanker overturned and then exploded as crowds of people rushed to syphon off leaking fuel.

 The deadly blast, which took place near the town of Morogoro, west of the economic capital Dar es Salaam, is the latest in a series of similar disasters in Africa.